GitJove/profimak/README.md

  - [Andrei Barta](https://github.com/abarta)

 ## License
-eStarter is based on Backpack which is free for non-commercial use and $19/project for commercial use.
+Profimak is based on Backpack which is free for non-commercial use and $19/project for commercial use.
 Please see [License File](LICENSE.md) and [backpackforlaravel.com](https://backpackforlaravel.com/#pricing) for more information.

 [ico-version]: https://img.shields.io/packagist/v/backpack/base.svg?style=flat-square
 [ico-license]: https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square